ariannasg/springboot-demo/README.md

     - Run [SpringbootDemoApplication.java](src/main/java/com/training/springbootdemo/SpringbootDemoApplication.java)
     - Visited http://localhost:8080/
 - Added an embedded database using the Spring Data JPA and SQL files that will automatically run thanks to Spring Boot Autoconfiguration
+- Created an entity object and a repository interface for the room table.
+- Created a controller class for testing we could execute queries against our embedded database.
+ie: listing all the rooms in the database when requesting i.e: http://localhost:8080/rooms

 ## Run locally
 To run the app locally, execute the following command from the project root: